blackpuppy/docs/en/core-libraries/helpers/html.rst

         <?php
         echo $this->Html->para(null, 'Hello World.');
         ?>

         // Output
         <p>Hello World.</p>

 .. php:method:: script(mixed $url, mixed $options)

-    :param mixed $url: Either a string to a single Javascript file, or an array of strings for multiple files.
+    :param mixed $url: Either a string to a single JavaScript file, or an array of strings for multiple files.
     :param array $options: An array of :term:`html attributes`.

-    Include a script file(s), contained either locally or as a remote url.
+    Include a script file(s), contained either locally or as a remote URL.

     By default, script tags are added to the document inline.
 If you override this by setting ``$options['inline']`` to false, the script tags will instead be added to the ``script`` block which you can print elsewhere in the document.
     If you wish to override which block name is used, you can do so by setting